 Types of investment income

-The investment income considered in calculating the limit on the deductibility of investment expenses will be all income from property and will include, in particular, the following investment income that would otherwise be included in the calculation of the cumulative net investment loss:
+The investment income for calculating the limit on the deductibility of investment expenses will be all income from property and will include, in particular, the following investment income that would otherwise be included in calculating the cumulative net investment loss: